 defineAsyncComponentmethod to be created

-- Component data option should always be declared as a function
+- Component events should now be declared with the

-- Custom elements whitelisting is now performed during template compilation
+- Custom element checks are now performed during template compilation

 - Attributes coercion strategy changed

 - Some transition classes got a rename

 - When watching an array, the callback will only trigger when the array is replaced.
 If you need to trigger on mutation, the

 v-slot) are now treated as plain elements and will result in a native

 - Mounted application does not replace the element it's mounted to